Vacation Checklist For Your Home

 And, just so you know, the reason for having regular checks on your home is fairly simple.
 Something like a water leak from a fully burst washing machine water hose can leak as much as 64,000 litres of water in a 24 hour period!!
 Obviously, the sooner a catastrophe like this gets noticed, the better, with less damage caused and quicker mitigation, resulting in lower costs to repair.

-If you’d like a quote on home insurance, please fill out this convenient form, or call our office at 403-770-4949.
+The right home insurance is always the key.
+If you’re not sure what you’re covered for talk to your broker or better yet, reach out to us for a quote on home insurance, fill out this convenient form, or call our main office at 403-770-4949.

-For other tips on holiday safety, check out our posts:
+For more tips on holiday safety, check these great posts: